The Museum Story

 Significant grant funding has been secured to complete the project and the Charity completed the design & build with Bideford-based museum specialists Myriad.

-The museum has a 74-year lease on The Yard, an old railway building on the village’s Caen Street car park – it includes Braunton skate bowl and the local youth club run by Devon County Council.
-The site is owned by Braunton Parish Council.
+The museum has a 74-year lease on The Yard, an old railway building on the village’s Caen Street car park – it includes Braunton skate bowl and the site is owned by Braunton Parish Council.

-The surfing museum has given Devon Youth Services a rolling 25 year lease, rent free, to continue running the youth club – it also carried out community painting and planting projects in the last 12 months with local young people and families to help improve the area.
+The Museum has also carried out community painting and planting projects in the last 12 months with local young people and families to help improve the area.
 It also provides the skate bowl as a free facility for everyone to use.